 Help Us Help Others:

-The importance of bicycle helmets
+The importance of bike helmets for kids

 Traumatic Brain Injury (TBI) is the leading cause of disability in children, and its damage can be life-altering.
 Every year around 65,000 kids under the age of 18 suffer TBI, often times leaving a child with permanent brain damage.
 They might end up unable to speak, control their body properly, or even feed themselves.
 Bicycle, scooter and skateboard accidents are a leading contributor to these injuries, and most are completely avoidable.
 John T. Gill, M.D., spokesman for the American Academy of Orthopedic Surgeons, points out that “studies have shown that wearing a properly fitted and safety-approved bicycle helmet can reduce head injuries by up to 85 percent.”
 (Cruise, 2007) It is estimated that between 135 and 155 childhood deaths could be prevented each year through the simple use of a helmet.
 Another 39,000 to 45,000 head injuries could also be prevented.
 Ninety-two percent of bicyclists killed in 2007 weren’t wearing a helmet, according to the Insurance Institute for Highway Safety.
 (Feb.
 2009 Consumer Reports, pp. 8-9)